phalcon-orphanage/docs/en/reference/benchmark.rst

 Graphs
 ^^^^^^

 The first graph shows how many requests per second each framework was able to accept.
-Second shows the average time across all concurrent requests.
+The second shows the average time across all concurrent requests.

 ????
 NO SE COLOCAR IMAGENES DE BARRAS

 Conclusion
 -----------

-The Phalcon compiled nature offers extraordinary performance that outperforms all other frameworks in this comparison.
-Phalcon is a real high performance framework that allows you to scale more easily than ever.
+The compiled nature of Phalcon offers extraordinary performance that outperforms all other frameworks measured in these benchmarks.